How Adoption Became My Life’s Work

 During my quest, I kept a spiral notebook of the doctors, attorneys, counselors and other professionals that helped me.
 I even recorded every step I took to reach my goal.
 Along the way, I met dozens of others trying to adopt who also met with roadblocks put up for seemingly ridiculous reasons.
 As I held my son in my arms, calls poured in from other couples striving for parenthood.
-Soon, I became an adoption facilitator by default!
+Soon, I became an adoption coordinator by default!
 Many of my early adoptions were made while I was cooking dinner!

 At Lifetime we have had adoptive families who have welcomed with open arms babies born to drug-addicted mothers and even a family who adopted their child from an HIV positive birth mother.
-We facilitate bi-racial adoptions and now single women are adoptive mothers.
+We help with bi-racial adoptions and now single women are adoptive mothers.
 We have one birth mother who chose adoption for her baby then wrote a book to share her story with the world.
 We have an attorney who, after adopting a child through us, became an adoption attorney – and the list goes on!

 A number of adoptive families have found their children via our Internet website.
 The Internet helps put people in direct contact; birth mothers with adoptive parents and visa versa.
 All the legal steps, the home study background check and necessary paperwork still must be done, but the task of finding a child or an adoptive family has become much easier by using the Internet.
 Birth parents and adoptive parents can take an active part in pursuing their goals.
 A birth mother has the opportunity to look at photos and resumes of available adoptive families in privacy.
 Families can search for a child with a similar heritage, physical appearance, religious background, etc. This information posted on the Internet speeds up the selection process.
 The term “waiting list” just about disappears and waiting in obscurity has become a thing of the past.

-To date, Lifetime facilitates over 120 adoptions per year.
+To date, Lifetime completes over 120 adoptions per year.
 We have in-house, 24 hour phone lines and receive over 300 calls a day.
 We love what we do.
 The joy and contentment on the faces of the families and birth parents we work with keeps us going through the ups and downs of working in a very emotional profession.
 We cry every day and laugh every day.
 It is our intention to answer each of your adoption questions straightforwardly and honestly.
 I have been there and I know it can be done.